 Therefore could you please include a note on any planning permission which is granted.

-United Utilities - With reference to the above planning application, United Utilities wishes to submit the following comments.
-It should be noted that we have previously commented on the Outline Application, Planning Ref: 13/15/0327P to which the above application relates.
+United Utilities - It should be noted that we have previously commented on the Outline Application, Planning Ref: 13/15/0327P to which the above application relates.